-Proposed Lincoln Landing Mixed-Use Project Comprised of 80,500 Square Feet of Ground Floor Retail Uses, 476 Multi-Family Rental Units and Related Site Improvements on an 11.5-Acre Site Located at 22301 Foothill Boulevard and 1155 Hazel Avenue(former Mervyn's Stores Headquarter's Site), Requiring Approval of Vesting Tentative Parcel Map and Site Plan Review Application No. 2015001148, and Adoption of an Environmental Impact Report, Mitigation Monitoring and Reporting Program, and Statement of Overriding Considerations for Traffic-Related Impacts; Scott Athearn on behalf of Dollinger Properties/DP Ventures LLC (Applicant/Owner)
+Planning Commission's February 23, 2017 Approval of the Lincoln Landing Mixed-Use Project and Certification of the Related Environmental Impact Report, Mitigation Monitoring and Reporting Program, and Statement of Overriding Considerations for Traffic-Related Impacts.
+The Lincoln Landing Project is Comprised of 80,500 Square Feet of Ground Floor Retail Uses, 476 Multi-Family Rental Units and Related Site Improvements on an 11.5-Acre Site Located at 22301 Foothill Boulevard and 1155 Hazel Avenue; Vesting Tentative Parcel Map and Site Plan Review Application No. 2015001148; Scott Athearn on behalf of Dollinger Properties/DP Ventures LLC

+(Applicant/Owner).